EdithUltron/STORE-MONITORING/StoreMonitoring/DOC.md

 #### Architecture Overview

 The Store Uptime and Downtime Report Generation system is designed as a FastAPI web application that utilizes a cache to store generated reports with a Time-To-Live (TTL) of 1 hour.
 It follows a trigger and poll architecture to generate reports asynchronously and provides an API endpoint to fetch the generated reports.
+### Endpoints

+1. **Home**

+   - URL: `/`
+   - Method: GET
+   - Description: This endpoint returns a simple "Hello World" message, indicating that the API is running.

+2. **Trigger Report**

+   - URL: `/trigger_report`
+   - Method: POST
+   - Description: This endpoint triggers the generation of a new report.
+It runs the report generation process in the background and returns a unique report_id that can be used to retrieve the report later.

+   - Request Body: None
+   - Response:
+     - Status 200 OK

+       ```
+       {
+           "report_id": "unique_report_id"
+       }
+       ```

+3. **Get Report**

+   - URL: `/get_report`
+   - Method: GET
+   - Description: This endpoint allows users to retrieve the status and data of a generated report using the report_id obtained from the trigger_report endpoint.

+   - Request Parameters:
+     - `report_id` (str): The unique report_id obtained from the trigger_report endpoint.

+   - Response:
+     - Status 200 OK (Report still being generated)

+       ```
+       {
+           "status": "Running"
+       }
+       ```

+     - Status 200 OK (Report generation complete)

+       ```
+       {
+           "status": "Complete",
+           "data": [
+               {
+                   "store_id": 1,
+                   "uptime_last_hour": 50,
+                   "uptime_last_day": 1200,
+                   "uptime_last_week": 5000,
+                   "downtime_last_hour": 10,
+                   "downtime_last_day": 240,
+                   "downtime_last_week": 1000
+               },
+               // More store data...
+           ]
+       }
+       ```

+### Database Data Extraction

+The API uses the following functions to extract data from the database:

+1. **get_all_store_ids**

+   - Description: This function retrieves all unique store_ids from the "status_logs" table in the database.

+2. **get_status_logs**

+   - Description: This function retrieves the "timestamp_utc" and "status" data for a specific store_id from the "status_logs" table, ordered by "timestamp_utc" in ascending order.

+3. **get_business_hours**

+   - Description: This function retrieves the "day", "start_time_local", and "end_time_local" data for a specific store_id from the "restaurants" table in the database.

+4. **get_store_timezone**

+   - Description: This function retrieves the timezone information for a specific store_id from the "timezones" table in the database.
+If no timezone information is found, it assumes the timezone as "America/Chicago."

+### Uptime and Downtime Calculation

+The `calculate_uptime_downtime` function calculates the uptime and downtime for a specific store using interpolation techniques.
+The function performs the following steps:

+1. Retrieves the status logs and business hours data for the store using the previously mentioned database extraction functions.

+2. Converts the retrieved data into pandas DataFrames for efficient processing.

+3. Determines the store's timezone and converts the timestamp data to the local timezone.

+4. Merges the status logs with the nearest business hours based on the day of the week and time of the day using pandas' `merge_asof` function.

+5. Interpolates missing status values within specific time intervals (last hour, last day, last week) to account for any gaps in the data.

+6. Calculates the uptime and downtime in minutes/hours based on the interpolated status logs.

+### CSV Output

+The API saves the generated report data to a CSV file named "report.csv" with the following columns:

+- store_id: The unique identifier for each store.
+- uptime_last_hour: The total uptime in minutes for the last hour.
+- uptime_last_day: The total uptime in hours for the last day.
+- uptime_last_week: The total uptime in hours for the last week.
+- downtime_last_hour: The total downtime in minutes for the last hour.
+- downtime_last_day: The total downtime in hours for the last day.
+- downtime_last_week: The total downtime in hours for the last week.

+The CSV file is generated upon completion of the report generation and will include data for all store_ids processed during the report generation.
+Each row in the CSV file represents the report data for a specific store.

 #### Components